Way2CU/Caracal-Template-Site/doc/template-variants.markdown

 - `name` - Language constant whose value will be used when presenting variant to user during editing process.
 Value is loaded from the template `data/language_<code>.json` file;
 - `preview_image` - Path to preview image relative to metadata file.
 Acceptable formats are either PNG or SVG;
 - `stylesheet` - Optional object containing file names of styles located in `styles/kodkod/<module>/` directory.
 If present these styles will be included on the page where variant is used;
+- `script` - Optional JavaScript to be included on pages where variant is used.
+Script will be included only once per page so it needs to take into account multiple uses of variant;
 - `editable` - List of attributes which system is to treat as editable for this variant.